grannycart/by-sound-alone_source/README.md

-# Manuscript Draft --- Under Dark: A Novel With Some Submarines (Beta version)
+# Manuscript Draft --- By Sound Alone: A Novel With Some Submarines (Beta version)
 * By Mark Torrey